yellowstonegames/SquidSquad/README.md

      to represent walls, which can be useful in graphical games as well as text-based ones).
-These are all grouped into one place in `VisionFramework`, which does a lot of the work that would otherwise be repeated in different codebases. `squidgrid` also provides the `Noise` class, which is a large and highly-configurable way of producing continuous noise, such as Perlin noise.
+These are all grouped into one place in `VisionFramework`, which does a lot of the work that would otherwise be repeated in different codebases. `squidgrid` also provides the `Noise` class, which is a large and highly-configurable way of producing continuous noise, such as Perlin noise, plus many single-purpose noise classes that implement `INoise`.
 On top of this, there are `Coord`-based collections, such as `CoordObjectMap`, based on the `jdkgdxds` collections but specialized for Coord keys.
+     - This module depends on [crux](https://github.com/tommyettinger/crux), allowing other libraries to share the same point interfaces.
  - squidtext
    - This only uses `squidcore`, and has various tools for procedurally-generating text.
 This text could be readable, as `Thesaurus` produces, or could be complete gibberish, as `Language` produces. `Translator` offers a middle ground,